 Narrow aisles for maximum storage capacity

-Effective materials handling and warehouse management is crucial to the success of a company, which is why Gaugler & Lutz oHG is banking on an intelligent storage system at its new logistics centre in Aalen-Ebnat (Nord).
-The leading supplier of core materials and products for lightweight manufacturing has installed a 12-metre-high cantilever racking system spanning 2,200 square metres, creating enough storage space for roughly 2,500 pallets.
+Effective materials handling and warehouse management are crucial to the success of a company, which is why Gaugler & Lutz oHG is banking on an intelligent storage system at its new logistics center in Aalen-Ebnat (Nord).
+The leading supplier of core materials and products for lightweight manufacturing has installed a 12-meter-high cantilever racking system spanning 2,200 square meters, creating enough storage space for roughly 2,500 pallets.
 The pallets are transported around the warehouse by two MQ 30 electric multidirectional sideloaders supplied by Hubtex Maschinenbau GmbH & Co.
 KG.
-The sideloaders transport goods across the new mobile racking facility with the aid an inductive guidance system.
+The sideloaders transport goods across the new mobile racking facility with the aid of an inductive guidance system.
 The forklifts precisely place the pallets in the designated location using the semi-automated positioning system, while making ideal use of the storage space available.
-As such, Gaugler & Lutz is able to benefit from maximum storage capacities thanks to optimized logistics processes.
+As such, Gaugler & Lutz can benefit from maximum storage capacities thanks to optimized logistics processes.

-Gaugler & Lutz oHG specialises in lightweight and sandwich-structure construction, along with the production and sale of sport, rehabilitation and leisure products.
+Gaugler & Lutz oHG specializes in lightweight and sandwich-structure construction, along with the production and sale of sports, rehabilitation, and leisure products.
 Based in Aalen-Ebnat, the family-run company supplies construction components for wind turbines, road and rail transport, and shipbuilding.
 At its industrial joinery facility in Aalen-Ebnat, Gaugler & Lutz processes balsa wood and foam materials, primarily of the rigid variety.
 These materials are used, for example, to strengthen wind turbine rotor blades.
 The processed materials had previously been stored in three warehouses in Ebnat-Süd.
-Due to the growing demand for lightweight materials, the company decided to build a cutting-edge facility with areas dedicated to production, logistics and administration.
-In order to completely replace the existing warehouses, the company needed a solution that made optimal use of the available space, with the objective of storing a maximum number of goods in the smallest space possible.
-Gaugler & Lutz therefore built a cantilever mobile racking system spanning 2,200 square meters, and thus created continuous racking for storing pallets.
+Due to the growing demand for lightweight materials, the company decided to build a cutting-edge facility with areas dedicated to production, logistics, and administration.
+To completely replace the existing warehouses, the company needed a solution that made optimal use of the available space, to store a maximum number of goods in the smallest space possible.
+Gaugler & Lutz, therefore, built a cantilever mobile racking system spanning 2,200 square meters, and thus created continuous racking for storing pallets.

 Optimising space for pallet storage